gofynd/fdk-client-swift/documentation/platform/THEME.md

 | body | UpdateThemeNameRequestBody | yes | Request body |

-Modify the name of a theme.
+Update the name of a theme for a specific company and application.

 *Returned Response:*